raqhidcor/Grouping--App/README.md

 ---

-Grouping is a Human Resources Management web application in which employees and HR team can have acces to some interesting features to improve the company productivy and daily basis organization:
+Grouping is a Human Resources Management web application in which employees and HR team can have access to some interesting features to improve the company productivity and daily basis organization:

 * Clock-in: Daily clock in/out and work time table reports.
 * Time-Off: Manage time-off and absences quickly and easily (holidays, illness or maternity/paternity).